EfeObus/NextProperty/docs/README.md

 Please see `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` for details on how to contribute and community standards.

-## Contributing
+## 🤝 Contributing

-We welcome contributions from the community!
-See our [CONTRIBUTORS.md](CONTRIBUTORS.md) for the full team and contribution guidelines.
+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTORS.md) for details.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ### Quick Start
 1. Fork the repository